By Post FIS, 1 Reading Lane, E8 1GQ

 EHC Plans are reviewed annually.

 Parents/carers can find out more about the EHC process and how to include the child or young person's views and opinions throughout their plan.

 The Council for Disabled Children have made this video that explains more.

-Below are some frequently asked questions and answers and answers to them.
+Below are some frequently asked questions and answers.